Score voting: Historical

 A crude form of score voting was used in some elections in ancient Sparta, by measuring how loudly the crowd shouted for different candidates.
 This has a modern-day analog of using clapometers in some television shows and the judging processes of some athletic competitions.

 Beginning in the 13th century, the Republic of Venice elected the Doge of Venice using a multi-stage process with multiple rounds of score voting.
 This may have contributed to the Republic's longevity, being partly responsible for its status as the longest-lived democracy in world history.
 Score voting was used in Greek legislative elections beginning in 1864, during which time it had a many-party system; it was replaced with party-list proportional representation in 1923.

 According to Steven J. Brams, approval was used for some elections in 19th century England.

 Current

 Score voting is used to elect candidates who represent parties in Latvia's Saeima (parliament) in an open list system.

 The selection process for the Secretary-General of the United Nations uses a variant on a three-point scale ("Encourage", "Discourage", and "No Opinion"), with permanent members of the United Nations Security Council holding a veto over any candidate.

 Proportional score voting was used in Swedish elections in the early 20th century, prior to being replaced by party-list proportional representation.
-It is still used for local elections.